explainable AI robo-advisor

 3. Define goals.
 With enough data and sample inputs, specific requirements and goals can be identified for the tool.
 These lay the groundwork for the design of full dialogue or conversation flows with future intended users.

 4. Design and test a prototype.
 Once all requirements are identified, a prototype model is designed and built.
-This approach lets developers determine if what they're thinking works, and they can also identify possible issues.
+This approach lets developers determine if what they're thinking works and to identify possible issues.

 5. Test the model with end users.
 Human developers guide and train the prototype tool through the potential interactions and scenarios it will have with users.
 The result should be a conversational AI tool that can interact smoothly with humans and answer questions with appropriate responses.